 The Arts & Health

-The Research Exchange Group on the Arts and Health creates community and collaborative opportunities for Memorial University researchers and community activists and artists from Newfoundland and Labrador, and across Canada, who aim to explore how the arts connect to health.
+The Research Exchange Group on the Arts and Health creates community and collaborative opportunities for Memorial University researchers, community activists, and artists from Newfoundland and Labrador, and across Canada, who want to explore how the arts connect to health.
 The group exchanges research and practice ideas about how the creative arts, at their core, are good for individuals and communities.
-Creative arts include dance, music, poetry, painting, crafts, drama, etc. The group meets monthly to: network, discuss research in progress, hold seminars, present on research projects and arts practice, engage in experiential workshops, initiate collaborative partnerships, and discover potential funding for further research.
+Creative arts include: dance, music, poetry, painting, crafts, drama, etc. The group meets monthly to network, discuss research in progress, hold seminars, present on research projects and arts practice, engage in experiential workshops, initiate collaborative partnerships, and discover potential funding for further research.

 The group provides a unique opportunity for collaboration among: dancers, musicians, visual artists, arts administrators, educators, health practitioners, art therapists, graduate students, and researchers from various faculties at Memorial and within Newfoundland and Labrador.
 Presenters are working on diverse arts and health-related projects, that range from community-based participatory research, to learning how art is connected to wellbeing.